Do you want to add a contact form to your WordPress site? Using the right tool to create your form can help you save time and get better results.

 When it comes to creating a contact form, you’ve got quite a few choices to pick from.
 One of the most popular options is Jetpack.

-Jetpack is a suite of WordPress plugins developed by Automattic to bring WordPress.com functionality to WordPress.org users.
-It includes contact forms, image galleries and carousels, WordPress widgets, and more.
+Jetpack includes contact forms, image galleries and carousels, WordPress widgets, and more.

-Jetpack does have a few good things going for it:
+Jetpack does have a few good things that make it popular:

-- Jetpack contact forms support Akismet for spam prevention
+- Contact forms support Akismet for spam prevention

 - Response times are usually quick in the WordPress support forums

-- It comes with a lot of other tools and features (though some are paid upgrades)
+- Includes a lot of other tools and features (though some are paid upgrades)

 But while Jetpack can be useful, it’s not a good choice for every site.